Calling Test

 Meet me here.
 In the dark.
 In the weight.
 In the inability.

-I do not need a five-year plan right now.
+I don't need a five-year plan right now.
 I need to survive today.
 Help me survive today.

 Amen.